-Under private property rights, a property owner can set their own rules and regulations and regulations for the use of car parks belonging to the property.
+Under private property rights, a property owner can set their own rules and regulations for the use of car parks belonging to the property.

 A property owner can also engage the services of an agent such as Q-Park to manage the car park.
-If so, Q-Park will monitor that the parking rules and regulations and regulations are observed.
-This is very similar to the rules and regulations and regulations that apply when you board a train or a bus.
-If you do not have a valid ticket, you may incur a ticket fine.
+If so, Q-Park will monitor that the parking rules and regulations are observed.
+This is very similar to the rules and regulations that apply when you board a train or a bus.
+If you do not have a valid ticket, you may incur a control fee.

-The owner lays down the rules and regulations and regulations for the car park together with Q-Park.
-Q-Park erects signs, so that the rules and regulations and regulations are visible to everyone who drives into the car park.
+The owner lays down the rules and regulations for the car park together with Q-Park.
+Q-Park erects signs, so that the rules and regulations are visible to everyone who drives into the car park.

 In some car parks, parking is reserved for certain people such as residents or employees.
 You must have a parking permit to park in the car park.
 In other car parks, parking is only permitted for a certain time.
 Therefore, you must set your parking disc.
 In some car parks you have to pay to park, in others parking is simply not permitted.